Jesus Varela

-Jesus Y. Varela (December 18, 1927 – February 23, 2018) was a Filipino prelate of the Catholic Church.
+Jesus Ybiernas Varela (December 18, 1927 – February 23, 2018) was a Filipino prelate of the Catholic Church.
 He became the Bishop Emeritus of the Diocese of Sorsogon on his retirement on April 16, 2003.
 He was appointed bishop of Sorsogon on November 27, 1980.
-Prior to that he served as the first ever sitting Bishop of then Diocese of Ozamiz.
+Prior to that he served as the first ever sitting Bishop of the Diocese of Ozamis.
 He also served as the Auxiliary Bishop of the Archdiocese of Zamboanga and titular Bishop of Tatilti.

 Life

 He was born on December 18, 1927, in Bacolod, the son of Vicente Varela, a judge from Bago within the same province of Negros Occidental.
 He is a direct descendant of Gregorio Varela, a Spaniard who was one of Bago's founding fathers, and through Gregorio's wife Josefa Araneta he is a member of the Araneta family.

 Varela attended the Colegio Del Sagrado Corazon in Iloilo City for kindergarten, and the Iloilo Normal School for half of his elementary years.
 When his father was appointed a provincial judge in Surigao, he transferred to the Surigao Elementary School.
 The family later moved to Sorsogon when his father was reassigned.
 He studied at the Sorsogon National High School between 1946 and 1949, after which he studied for three years at the Our Lady of Peñafrancia Minor Seminary.
 Later, he also studied in the University of Santo Tomas in Manila, earning a Ph.L. degree in 1952.
 Between 1958 and 1961 he completed coursework at the University of the Angelicum in Rome.